String.prototype.replace()

 let newStr = str.replace(substr | regexp, replacer);Code language: JavaScript (javascript)

-In this syntax, the replace() method will invoke the replacer function after the match has been performed.
-It then uses the result of this function as the replacement string.
+In this syntax, the replace() method calls the replacer function after the match has been performed and then uses the result of the function as the replacement string.

 The replacer() function has the following syntax: